Five Essential Tips To Protect Your Macbook From Viruses

 If your Macbook displays one or more of these symptoms, then it is essential to get to the root cause of the problem.
 You can even do that by installing an antivirus application and using it to scan your Mac.

-Below given are five essential tips to protect your Macbook from viruses:
+Below given are five essential tips to protect your Macbook and data from viruses:

 1) Do not click any useless link: Never consider clicking on a link in an email until and unless you are particular about the message and know from who it is.
 Also, you might receive emails that look legitimate and that asks us to click a link to access a form or read an important message, never do this till the time you know the receiver.